ArjunFrancis/FREE-AI-RESOURCES/resources/ai-for-finance.md

 - Start with paper trading before risking real capital
 - Understand regulations in your jurisdiction
 - Consult with licensed financial advisors
+- Be cautious with automated trading systems - model risk is real

 ---